 Differences and Considerations:

-• Compatibility: Both methods are well-supported in modern browsers, but older browsers may not respect the <meta> tag.
+<meta>tag applies to all links on the page, whilerel="noreferrer"can be applied selectively to individual links. - Compatibility: Both methods are well-supported in modern browsers, but older browsers may not respect the

-• Performance and Security: Both rel="noreferrer" and <meta name="referrer" content="no-referrer"> would provide similar security benefits, protecting against Referer header leaks.
+rel="noreferrer"and<meta name="referrer" content="no-referrer">would provide similar security benefits, protecting against Referer header leaks.

 Summary:

-• If you want fine-grained control over which links should not send a Referer header, use rel="noreferrer".
+- If you want fine-grained control over which links should not send a

-• If you're okay with a blanket policy of not sending a Referer header for any links on a specific page, then the <meta> tag is an effective solution.
+Refererheader for any links on a specific page, then the<meta>tag is an effective solution.

 So, yes, <meta name="referrer" content="no-referrer"> could "do the trick" in terms of security, but it will apply universally to all links on the page, not just the external ones that open in a new tab.
 Make sure this is in line with your requirements before implementing it.